How to choose the right type of paint for your next paint project and why it matters

 This guide will break down the most commonly used paints around the home so you can get to grips with what the differences are between them.

-1. Oil-based Paint
+1. Oil-based paint

 Oil-based paints are often the choice of the professional painter.
 They provide a durable hard finish that is water-resistant, are good at stain-blocking and provide good adhesion.

-2. Water-based Paint
+2. Water-based paint

-It’s quicker and much easier to clean brushes and tools, they are low odour and more environmentally-friendly.
 Emulsion, satin, gloss and matt paint are often water-based and are great for interior walls, windows, doors and painting skirting boards.

-3. Emulsion
+3. Emulsion paint

-4. Gloss and Semi-Gloss
+4. Gloss and semi-gloss paint

 Gloss has a very high sheen, while semi-gloss has a slightly lower (but still high) sheen which gives a luxurious looking finish.
 Typically used for wooden trim such as skirting boards, door frames, doors and windows, but can be used on walls as well.